sarahciston/codingcare/posts/critintro.md

 <!-- ### These approaches are entangled -->

 Dunbar-Hester and others call for interventions that go deeper than training more people in tech jobs, pointing out that this does little to examine the structures that organize and value work sectors out of balance.
-She argues this calls for
->"a larger reevaluation and appropriation of categories themselves—the boundaries of what is 'social' and what is 'technical' are flexible categories" [@dunbar-hesterHackingDiversityPolitics2019]
+She argues this calls for "a larger reevaluation and appropriation of categories themselves—the boundaries of what is 'social' and what is 'technical' are flexible categories" [@dunbar-hesterHackingDiversityPolitics2019].
 >"Voluntaristic technology communities are important sites because they are utopian spaces where people play and tinker not only with technical artifacts but with social reality, imagining social relations through participation"

 DH: not about diversity in tech directly, aim at broader social goals of [e.g. decolonization, ecological sustainability, distribution of wealth] which would necessitate changes in tech sector.